glontyid/social-network/README.md

+MERN stack using GraphQL

 # social-network

-MERN stack using GraphQL
+# use "npm install" in root derictory and /client

-#use npm run dev for start project
+# use "run dev: for start project